A glimpse at Applied Materials Inc.'s potential climb to old highs - The Dwinnex

 Insider Transactions:

-Investing in insider trades can also provide an investor with insight into how management views future stock prices.
+Additionally, insider trades can be beneficial to investors who want to learn what the management thinks about stock prices in the future.
 A recent insider transaction in this stock occurred on Mar 20 when Nalamasu Omkaram sold 29,444 shares for $124.70 per share.
 The transaction valued at 3,671,667 led to the insider holds 194,298 shares of the business.

 Little Teri A. sold 6,813 shares of AMAT for $800,119 on Feb 28.
 The SVP, CLO now owns 98,332 shares after completing the transaction at $117.44 per share.
 On Jan 20, another insider, CHEN XUN, who serves as the Director of the company, sold 377 shares for $107.80 each.
 As a result, the insider received 40,641 and left with 0 shares of the company.